Lombiq/Helpful-Libraries/Readme.md

 - ...

 Public APIs are always documented so please always read method comments.

-The module is also available for [DotNest](http://dotnest.com/) sites too.

 The module's source is available in two public source repositories, automatically mirrored in both directions with [Git-hg Mirror](https://githgmirror.com):